 3. In an electric mixer, cream the butter and sugar until light and fluffy, around 5 minutes.
 Add the eggs one at a time, beating generously between each egg.
 Scrape down the sides and add the vanilla.
 Add half the flour mixture, then the yogurt, and then the other half of the flour mixture, beating until combined.

 4. Separate the batter into two bowls.
 Combine the ground coffee and boiling water, and add to one bowl of batter.
 Add the cocoa powder too and combine.

-6. Bake for 40-50 minutes, rotating the pan halfway through baking.
+5. Spoon the vanilla and the coffee batters into the loaf pan, alternating batters.
+Use a dull knife to swirl the two for a marbled look.6.
+Bake for 40-50 minutes, rotating the pan halfway through baking.
 Cool loaf in the pan for 10 minutes, then turn out onto a rack to cool completely.
 Pour the glaze (recipe follows) over the cake, letting it drip down the sides.

 What you'll need for the chocolate glaze:

 3/4 cup powdered sugar, sifted